PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }

 ```
-The code detect if the request observer exists, then it finish the loading and invoke callback.
+The code detect if the request observer exists, then it finish the loading and evoke the callback.
+So the testing process will be
+(1) Setup the request details
+(2) Provide a closure that returns a URLRequest through `observeRequests`
+(3) Setup a expectation waiting for asynchronous execution
+(4) Fire the request
+(5) Wait for completion

 ```swift
 private class URLProtocolStub: URLProtocol {